Contents

-The first thing to do is to make sure you are getting all the money you are entitled to.
+If you are struggling to meet your needs financially, the first thing to do is to make sure you are getting all the money you are entitled to.
 If you’d like help with this process, sometimes called Income Maximisation, contact the Advice Centre staff who will be happy to check this for you.

 Rent Arrears

-Debt owed to the University
+Debt Owed to the University

 As you’ll see, depending on your circumstances there is some room for manoeuvre.